WenyiWU0111/Planner-Matters-GUI-Agent/README.md

 # Planner Matters!
-An Efficient and Unbalanced Multi-agent Collaboration Framework for Long-horizonPlanning
+An Efficient and Unbalanced Multi-agent Collaboration Framework for Long-horizon Planning

 Official implementation for the paper **"Planner Matters!
 An Efficient and Unbalanced Multi-agent Collaboration Framework for Long-horizon Planning"**.